WESLACO — No one loved America more.

 He was 26 and left behind a wife and son in Japan, where he had been stationed.

-News of his death, one of seven as a result of a collision involving the U.S. Navy destroyer off the coast of Japan, has left the Rio Grande Valley community in a state of mourning over the loss of one of its own.
-It also prompted reactions from state and federal officials, including U.S. Representatives Filemon Vela, D-Brownsville, Vicente Gonzalez, D-McAllen, and Joaquin Castro, D-San Antonio.
+News of his death, one of seven as a result of a collision involving the U.S. Navy destroyer off the coast of Japan, has not only left the Rio Grande Valley community in a state of mourning over the loss of one of its own, but prompted reactions from state and federal officials, including U.S. Representatives Filemon Vela, D-Brownsville, Vicente Gonzalez, D-McAllen, and Joaquin Castro, D-San Antonio.

-Others who’ve offered words of comfort have been U.S. Senator Ted Cruz, Gov. Greg Abbott and President Donald Trump.
+Others who’ve offered words of comfort have been U.S. Senator Ted Cruz, Governor Greg Abbott and President Donald Trump.

 City of Weslaco officials will also discuss plans on how to honor Hernandez locally.

-Such attention is actually in contrast to the modesty Hernandez often exhibited, at least according to Aly Hernandez-Singer, the family spokesperson who on Monday described him as a patriot.
+Such attention is actually in contrast to the modesty Hernandez often exhibited, at least according to Aly Hernandez-Singer, the family spokesperson who described him as a patriot on Monday.

 “I know for a fact that being in the Navy was his passion,” Hernandez-Singer said of her first cousin.
 “It was his life, and I believe that he was going to make a career out of it.
 He just loved Navy life and he was a very proud soldier.
 He was interesting because he never ever discussed politics with anybody, so I can’t even tell you what he believed in politically.
 All I can tell you is he loved this country passionately.”